Welcome to Greater Lowell’s School Counseling Department

 Here at Greater Lowell, the School Counseling Department features one director, four adjustment counselors, and nine school counselors.
 Together, they offer a comprehensive developmental counseling program that includes:

 - Job placement and career counseling

 Students should make a meeting with their counselor for any questions or concerns by finding their counselor and clicking on their google classroom.

 Parents are encouraged to reach out to their student’s counselor via email or phone.
 Virtual meetings can be requested as well by clicking on the virtual school counselor office link for your student’s specific counselor which can be found in the sidebar.

 Don't know your counselor? - Click here for a list of counselor assignments!

 All minors between the ages of 14 and 17 years old are required to have a work permit for employment.
 In order to obtain a work permit, students must submit proof of age along with a completed Employment Permit Application.
-Students request a work permit from the Guidance Department.
-Work permits are issued during the school day or after school.
+Students should request a work permit from Brian Jones in the Cooperative Education Department.

 Examples of proof of age include a birth certificate, baptismal record, immigration record, or passport.

 - All students have a right to equitable access to education and opportunities for personal, academic, and career advancement.

 - All students can become global citizens with the integrity, skills, and resources to be college and career ready.